-The Facility is not restricted to geographical region.
-Nostra Terra can deploy funds from the Facility for operational purposes and acquisitions in its current areas of operation in the USA, or in other areas of the world, should the opportunity arise.
+The Facility is not restricted to any geographical region.
+Nostra Terra can deploy funds from the Facility for operational purposes and acquisitions in its current areas of operation or in other areas of the world, should the opportunity arise.

 Outlook